dnanexus/dxfuse/doc/Internals.md

 possible to resolve this, by mangling the original filenames, for example, by adding `_1`, `_2` suffixes.
 However, this can cause name collisions, and will certainly make it harder to understand which file was the original.
-The compromise implemented here, to use fictional subdirectories (`1`, `2`, `3`, ...) and place non unique data objects in them, keeping the original names intact.
+The compromise implemented here is to use fictional subdirectories (`1`, `2`, `3`, ...) and place non unique data objects in them, keeping the original names intact.
 For example, a directory can have the files: